-Most conversations about food in Alberta start with the beef–and for good reason.
-The province has close to two million more cattle than it does humans and is known for producing some of the highest quality beef on the planet.
+Most conversations about food in Alberta start with the beef – and for good reason.
+The province has as close to two million more cattle than it does humans and is known for producing some of the highest quality beef on the planet.

 Beef may be the start of the conversation, but it isn’t where it ends.
-Agriculture in Alberta is a major industry too, producing everything from honey, hops, and artisan cheese to berries including raspberries, blueberries, strawberries and saskatoons (ask for them by name, a true Alberta treat), vegetables, seeds and grains of all kinds.
-Many Albertans and local restaurants live by the farm to fork mantra.
-Within 100 miles of both Calgary and Edmonton there are farms supplying restaurants with fresh meat—including cattle, bison, elk, and even ostrich.
-Along with all the rest of what can be grown locally, these farm fresh ingredients set the scene when it comes to Alberta cuisine.
-Get a taste for the local scene and pick up some goodies at any of the many local farmers’ markets.
+Agriculture in Alberta is a major industry too, producing everything from honey, hops, and artisan cheese, to berries, including raspberries, blueberries, strawberries, and saskatoons (ask for them by name, a true Alberta treat), vegetables, seeds, and grains of all kinds.
+Many Albertans and local restaurants live by the farm-to-fork mantra.
+Within 150 kilometres of both Calgary and Edmonton there are farms supplying restaurants with fresh meat, including cattle, bison, elk, and even ostrich.
+Along with locally grown fruits and grains, these farm fresh ingredients are at the very heart of Albertan cuisine.
+Get a taste for the local scene and pick up some goodies at the many local farmers’ markets.

-A conversation about the province’s food also needs to take in the multitude of cultural influences at play.
-The province’s immigrant Ukrainian roots mean the best hand-pinched pierogies, just like grandma used to make—and still does.
-Add to that the foods of the city’s Italian, German, Asian, English, Norwegian, and Finnish descendants for a delicious multicultural mix.
+A conversation about the province’s food must also encapsulate the multicultural influences.
+The province’s immigrant Ukrainian roots are the basis for the best hand-pinched pierogies, just like grandma used to make (and still does), together with a modern mix of Italian, German, Asian, English, Norwegian, and Finnish gastronomy.

-Alberta is also at the forefront of new and innovative food and drink creations, with the city’s creative chefs and bartenders cooking up fresh techniques, styles, dishes, and drinks every day.
-But did you know that Canada’s most popular brunch cocktail, the Bloody Caesar, was invented at Calgary’s Westin Hotel in 1969?
+Alberta is at the global forefront of innovative food and drink creations, with the city’s renowned chefs and bartenders cooking up fresh techniques, styles, dishes, and drinks every day.
+Did you know that Canada’s most popular brunch cocktail, the Bloody Caesar, was invented at Calgary’s Westin Hotel in 1969?
 Make sure you try a Canadian classic while you’re in town.

 Clearly, Alberta brings more to the table than a fantastic steak.

-Calgary is home to some of best restaurants not just in the province, but in the entire country, and Chef Justin Leboe can claim responsibility for two of them: Model Milk, his first restaurant, is housed in a former 1930s dairy, where the industrial look of the building belies the modern interior and innovative menu serving locally sourced lamb, pork,and steelhead trout; Pigeonhole, his latest effort, quickly earned top ranking with the help of dishes like ricotta dumplings, rabbit and bacon pate, and a Russian caviar service.
+Calgary boasts some of best restaurants in Canada, and Chef Justin Leboe can claim credit for two of them: Model Milk, his first restaurant, is housed in a former 1930s dairy, where the industrial look of the building belies the modern interior and innovative menu, serving locally sourced lamb, pork, and steelhead trout; Pigeonhole, his latest effort, quickly earned top ranking with the help of dishes like ricotta dumplings, rabbit and bacon pate, and a Russian caviar service.

 Ready for Alberta's signature beef?
 Book a table in advance for the popular Charbar.
 What was once a mattress factory now houses a taste factory, infusing dry-aged beef with Argentinian flavours.

-Fine dining staple Rouge Restaurant in Inglewood uses only the freshest ingredients–many of their herbs and vegetables are grown on their property.
+Fine dining staple Rouge Restaurant in Inglewood uses only the freshest ingredients, with many of their herbs and vegetables are grown on the property.

-An easy stroll from downtown, on an island in the middle of the Bow River, the Canadiana-classic River Café is dedicated to using local produce and has an impressive wine list— and one of the best outdoor spaces for summer dining.
+An easy stroll from downtown, on an island in the middle of the Bow River, the Canadiana-classic River Caf? is dedicated to using local produce and has an impressive wine list, along with one of the best outdoor spaces for summer dining.

 In Edmonton, Chef Daniel Costa does impeccable justice to the dishes of his ancestors at Italian restaurant Bar Bricco.
 They don't take reservations, so be sure to come early.
 Another of Costa's restaurants, Corso 32, pairs delicate hand-made pasta with locally sourced ingredients to delight the taste buds.

-Many of the city’s favourite restaurants create ethnic dishes that redefine fusion cuisine.
-There’s the Spanish and Portuguese-inspired Sabor, Tres Carnales Taqueria which puts a new spin on traditional Mexican fare, and the fine Indian cuisine of Guru Restaurant, which is hailed as the best of its kind in Edmonton.
+Many of the city's favourite restaurants create ethnic dishes that redefine fusion cuisine.
+There's the Spanish and Portuguese-inspired Sabor Divino, Tres Carnales Taqueria, putting a new spin on traditional Mexican fare, and the fine Indian cuisine of Guru Restaurant, hailed as the best of its kind in Edmonton.
 Three Boars Eatery serves up fusion foods such as beef heart Bolognese, Alberta lamb kofta, and miso-braised pork belly.

-In Jasper start your morning at the famed Bear’s Paw Bakery or Papa George’s for a hearty breakfast.
-After a day of exciting outdoor adventures is done, stop for a refreshing pint at the Jasper Brewing Company and then have the delightful dilemma of deciding where for dinner: Orso Trattoria in the Fairmont Jasper Park Lodge, The Great Hall Gastropub or Emerald Lounge?
+In Jasper start your morning at the famed Bear's Paw Bakery or Papa George's for a hearty breakfast.
+After a day of exciting outdoor adventures is done, stop for a refreshing pint at the Jasper Brewing Company and then have the delightful dilemma of deciding where for dinner: Oka Sushi in the Fairmont Jasper Park Lodge, Tekarra, or Evil Dave's?

-How do you know a place is passionate about food?
-When they celebrate it regularly—and with such passion!
-All across the province a host of food and beverage festivals put the local love for cuisine under the spotlight.
+How do you know a destination is serious about food?
+When they celebrate it regularly and with passion!
+Right across Alberta a host of food and beverage festivals put the local love for cuisine under the spotlight.

 For 30 years, the Taste of Edmonton festival has gathered foodies into the heart of the city to try the best food and drinks with a tasty side of toe-tapping music.
 Taste of Calgary has been pulling in fans from around southern Alberta for 20 years with its can't-fail recipe of local craft beers and tasty bites from popular bars and restaurants.

-In the summer months, say cheers to the beer festivals in Banff, Calgary, and Edmonton, and if you attend a multicultural festival in any of Alberta’s major cities, there will always be traditional foods to try and tempt you into new culinary worlds from the Caribbean to Africa and beyond.
+In the summer months, say cheers to the beer festivals in Banff, Calgary, and Edmonton, and fill your belly at one of the many multicultural festivals in Alberta's major cities, where you'll experience new culinary worlds from the Caribbean, Africa and beyond.

-Finally, if you want to leave Alberta having tried something a little, shall we say, exotic, there’s Calgary’s Testicle Festival.
-Every summer around the time of the Calgary Stampede, Bottlescrew Bill’s Pub hosts an event centred on the prairie oyster—a nickname given to a bull’s testicle.
-Prepared in a variety of ways, the taste of this cowboy ‘treat’ might just surprise you.
-At the very least you’ll have a heck of a story to tell your friends back home.
+Looking for something a little more, shall we say, exotic?
+Calgary's Testicle Festival takes place every summer around the time of the Calgary Stampede.
+Head to Bottlescrew Bill's Pub to sink your teeth into a 'prairie oyster', but beware!
+This is merely a nickname for a bull's testicle.
+Prepared in a variety of ways, the taste of this cowboy 'treat' might just surprise and delight you.
+At the very least, you'll have an impressive story to tell your friends back home.